 5. Support & maintenance

-OpenPeppol releases minor updates twice a year which require implementation within 7 days of release.
+OpenPeppol releases minor updates twice a year which requires implementation within 7 days of release.
 New document types are also regularly released, and major updates to underlying protocols occur every few years.

 So, aside from the significant investment of time and money to get a scalable, secure, API-based solution to the market, you need to keep up-to-date with all the changes, retain accreditation and adjust your API.
 Having your own Access Point solution means you have to keep it maintained.